 Neutralize the kiddos while you work from home

-Are you a parent working from home during the pandemic?
+Are you a parent who works from home?
 Then you know how tough it can be to balance work and parenting duties.
 I dedicate The Babysitter to you.

 Yeah, TV isn’t Mary Poppins—but when you need a couple of uninterrupted hours of work time, that mesmerizing box is supercalifragilisticexpialidocious.